Am I suitable for LASIK or Laser Eye Surgery?

 How long does it take?

-For both eyes, the procedure takes abut 20-30 minutes but you will be at the centre for a few hours to ensure all pre and post-operative checks have been completed.
+For both eyes, the whole procedure takes about 10 minutes per eye, but you will be at the centre for a few hours to ensure all pre and post-operative checks have been completed.

 Will I need to take time off work?